jvw01/monocular-vo/README.md

 The machine on which we recorded the screencasts was an ASUS Zenbook 14 OLED with the following specifications:
 - Intel Evo i9 CPU
 - 32 GB RAM
-- NVidia GeForce RTX onboard graphics
+- Nvidia GeForce RTX onboard graphics
 - Runnning Ubuntu 22.04

 The metrics while running the KITTI pipeline were the following, as seen in this screencast of the System Monitor taken while the pipeline was running: